AlaaElshorbagy/Sudoku-/README.md

 # Sudoku-
-An attempt to code the game V
+An attempt to code the game V, it seems working so far :)

-Sud_4.py is pretty slow because it is kinda designed to be easily adabtable in case we want to get all possible solutions